Why Does Weed Make You Laugh? What Does The Science Say

 It's a straightforward question that can't be answered quite so easily.
 Below are some solid suggestions based on reports from cannabis consumers.
 Still, before diving in, it's essential to remember that each person responds to cannabis differently.
 While certain strain profiles can be more relied upon, there is no uniform result when consuming cannabis.
 Even if you try a strain known for uplifting effects, you may not feel that way after consuming it.

-That's why it's important to break away from terms and classifications that don't help in understanding of the plant.
+That's why it's important to break away from terms and classifications that don't help understand the plant.
 People are often fed the same misconceptions about the plant, notably the effects of indica and sativa cultivars.
-These plant types do not indicate if consumers will get an energetic or sedative experience.
-Rather, they just describe the plant's physical features, like leaf shape and the structure of the nugs grown.
+These plant types do not indicate whether consumers will get an energetic or sedative experience.

-Rather than banking on an indica, sativa or any strain with a high THC potency, you're better off looking for a plant with a complete profile with compounds that may promote uplifting effects.
+Rather than banking on an indica-labeled, sativa-labeled strain or any strain with a high THC potency, you're better off looking for a plant with a complete profile with compounds that may promote uplifting effects.
 Beyond cannabinoids, be on the lookout for certain terpenes that may have uplifting benefits.
 These may include:

 Many strains with one or more of these terpenes have been credited as some of the best for uplifting moods and even addressing some depression symptoms.
 If you're looking to have a laugh or to at least elevate your mood, consider starting with some of the following strains: